berryforge/wow-mythic-data-pipeline/README.md

 Data is pulled from the **Raider.IO API**, which provides detailed statistics about Mythic+ dungeon runs.

-This API returns **deeply nested JSON**, making it ideal for practicing:
+The API returns **deeply nested JSON**, making it ideal for practicing:

-* JSON parsing
+- JSON parsing
-* Data normalization
+- Data normalization
-* Flattening nested structures
+- Exploding nested arrays
+- Schema design

 The pipeline currently collects data for:

-* Drayfu
+- Drayfu
-* Drayth
+- Drayth
-* Draythos
+- Draythos

 ---